2016 Revisions to the CTAS Guildelines

 This Microsoft Powerpoint file transforms the updated Adult and Paediatric CTAS and the CEDIS chief complaints into a single tool that allow users to better understand how to operationalize the revised CTAS.
 As a user, just choose the complaint category, select the complaint, and then review the relevant modifiers to assign the appropriate triage score.
 This can be used as an adjunct to teach CTAS or as a user friendly tool in triages that lack informatic resources.
 The Adult COT has a red background while the Paediatric COT has blue background.
 This was done in order to avoid confusion between the triage modifiers.

 There will be 4 versions, English Canada and French Canada versions using the numeric coding based on the National Ambulatory Care Reporting System (NACRS) plus English Quebec and French Quebec versions using the Ministère de la Santé et des Services sociaux (MSSS) numeric codes.
-Below you will find the links for the English Canada version and the Quebec French version.
-The other versions will be completed soon.

 Non urgent patient implications